 All offices, canteens and cabins shall be serviced by lighting and electricity provided initially by electrical generators moving to mains supply as soon as possible.
-The generators shall be silenced and shall be within a waterproof enclosure incorporating the requirements of the Environment Agency's PPG's.
+The electrical generators shall be silenced and shall be within a waterproof enclosure incorporating the requirements of the Environment Agency's PPG's (although now withdrawn) and relevant regulations.
+Both the electrical generator and any associated (bunded) fuel tank will be sited on a drip tray or within a bunded area.

 A water supply will be installed to the site.